tildearrow/furnace/doc/2-interface/menu-bar.md

 # menu bar

-the menu bar allows you to select five menus: file, edit, settings, window and help.
+the menu bar allows you to select from five menus: file, edit, settings, window and help.

 # file